Arjun Rampal: In the media

 Rampal has gained a frequent popularity and fan base on the basis of his good looks and acting.
 He is described as a versatile and popular actor by the media.
 He has been frequently described by the Indian media as "the hunk".
 He was voted as The Times of India's "Most Desirable Man" of 2012, beating 49 other men including actors, politicians and sportsmen.
 Also in 2017, he was included in Times of India's Most Desirable Man list at No. 9.

 In 2012, Arjun Rampal, in association with Percept Limited launched "Lost Festival".
 "Lost" is a music festival driven by culture, tradition & soul.
 In 2013, he joined PETA, in its campaign to ban horse-drawn carriages in Mumbai.
 Rampal's luxury night club "Lap", situated in New Delhi, hosting DJs and musicians like Lady Gaga, the Formula 1 after-parties, attended by Bernie Ecclecston.
 He shut the club in 2016 after 8 years.

 Personal life

-Rampal married Mehr Jesia in 1998 and has two daughters with her.
+Rampal married Mehr Jesia in 1998 and has two daughters, Mahikaa and Myra, with her.
 On 28 May 2018 the couple announced their separation in a joint statement after 20 years of marriage.
 They were granted divorce by a Bandra family court in November 2019.
 The couple's two daughters will live with their mother.

 In April 2019, Rampal announced that his girlfriend, Gabriella Demetriades, was pregnant.
-Demetriades gave birth to a boy named Arik Rampal in July 2019.
+Demetriades gave birth to a boy named Arik on 18 July 2019.

+The couple welcomed their second child, a boy, Ariv, on 20 July 2023.

+In 2025, he praised Rashtriya Swayamsevak Sangh on its 100th anniversary.